Charybdis: Family

 Another myth makes Charybdis the daughter of Poseidon and Gaia and living as a loyal servant to her father.

 Mythology

 Origin

 Charybdis aided her father Poseidon in his feud with her paternal uncle Zeus and, as such, helped him engulf lands and islands in water.
-Zeus, angry over the land she stole from him, sent her to the bottom of the sea with a thunderbolt; from the sea bed, she drank the water from the sea thrice a day, creating whirlpools.
+Zeus, angry over the land she stole from him, hurled a thunderbolt which sent her down to the seabed; from there, she drank the surrounding seawater thrice a day, creating whirlpools.
 She lingered on a rock with Scylla facing her directly on another rock, making a strait.

 In some myths, Charybdis was a voracious woman who stole oxen from Heracles, and was hurled by the thunderbolt of Zeus into the sea, where she retained her voracious nature.